ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-8-2.md

-Practicing Mindfulness and Self-Care with Positivity: Strategies for Reducing Stress and Anxiety with a Positive Attitude
+Strategies for Reducing Stress and Anxiety with a Positive Attitude
 =========================================================================================================================

 Practicing mindfulness and self-care is essential for reducing stress and anxiety and maintaining positive mental health.
 Here are some strategies for practicing mindfulness and self-care with positivity: